Weather, COVID-19 spur airport delays, cancellations

-Nearly 700 flights were canceled or delayed Sunday morning at Kennedy, LaGuardia and Liberty airports, according to FlightAware.com, as the COVID-19 surge and bad weather continued to snarl holiday travel nationwide.
+Nearly 1,500 flights were canceled or delayed Sunday at Kennedy, LaGuardia and Liberty airports, according to FlightAware.com, as the COVID-19 surge and bad weather continued to snarl holiday travel nationwide.

-A combined 311 arrivals and departures at the three metropolitan area airports were canceled and another 368 delayed as of 11 a.m.
+A combined 394 arrivals and departures at the three metropolitan area airports were canceled and another 1,100 delayed as of about 7:30 p.m.
 Sunday, according to the flight-tracking website.

-Across the United States, about 2,175 flights were canceled Sunday, as many holiday travelers tried to get home before work and school resumed Monday.
+Across the United States, 2,595 flights were canceled Sunday, as many holiday travelers tried to get home before work and school resumed Monday.

 The flight disruptions continued an unfortunate pattern at play for travelers over the past week.
 More than 14,000 flights have been canceled since Dec.
 24 as airlines say COVID-19 infections, many stemming from the omicron variant, have resulted in staffing shortages.
 Wintry weather exacerbated flight issues.